regularlady/googlepay/README.md

 #### Tie your service account to your Google Pay API for Passes account

 Visit [here](https://developers.google.com/pay/passes/guides/get-started/basic-setup/get-access-to-rest-api) to learn how to work with Google on getting registered for a Google Pay API for Passes account and to access the Google Pay API for Passes Merchant Center.
+Once registered in the Merchant Center, save your Issuer ID.

 #### Enable the Google Pay API